-Publishing Director and Editor-in-Chief Rebecca Starford is a former editor at Text Publishing, and has worked for Affirm Press and Australian Book Review.
+Publishing Director Rebecca Starford is a former editor at Text Publishing, and has worked for Affirm Press and Australian Book Review.
 Her writing has appeared in the Guardian, Age, and Weekend Australian, and her debut memoir, Bad Behaviour, was published by Allen & Unwin in 2015. @RebeccaStarford

-Publishing Director and Editor Hannah Kent’s debut novel, Burial Rites (2013), was translated into twenty-three languages.
+Publishing Director Hannah Kent’s debut novel, Burial Rites (2013), was translated into twenty-three languages.
 It won the ABIA Literary Fiction Book of the Year and the Indie Awards Debut Fiction Book of the Year, and was shortlisted for the Baileys Women’s Prize for Fiction, the Stella Prize, the Guardian First Book Award, and the International IMPAC Dublin Literary Award.
 Hannah’s second novel, The Good People, is was released in October 2016. @HannahFKent

 Fiction Editor Ashleigh Hanson has an editing degree from RMIT and currently studies ancient history and literature through the University of Melbourne.
 Originally from the Otways, she is currently based in Europe. @ashhansn

 Podcast Host and Coordinator Meaghan Dew produces the Kill Your Darlings Podcast.
 She’s worked with Penguin and Thames & Hudson, and spends the rest of her time reading.